If you’re a huge fan of superhero movies, you may have heard Marvel vs DC pitted against one another at some point.

 Fans of both Marvel and DC have argued plenty of times over which franchise ultimately has the strongest heroes.
 Both franchises have special heroes that bring something different to the table, and neither scale is tipped significantly more in favor of the other.

 We can, however, commend the camaraderie that is present in the Avengers lineup more than the Justice League of America.
 The DC universe characters often make it seem like they would rather fight alone.
+More on Avengers vs Justice League here!

 Did Marvel copy DC?